yufeikang/home-assistant.io/source/_integrations/cloudflare.markdown

 #### Record types

-This integration can only update A records.
+This integration can only update A records and AAAA records.

 #### Zones